TERMS OF SERVICE

 1. DEFINITIONS.
 The defined terms in this Agreement will have the meanings ascribed to them herein, unless otherwise specifically modified in an amendment or addenda.

 2. SERVICES.
-Optimal Blue will provide to Customer those Optimal Blue Services along with the software necessary to access such Optimal Blue Services (collectively, with all upgrades, updates, modifications, versions, releases and enhancements, the “Software”).
+Optimal Blue will provide to Customer those Optimal Blue Services (as defined in Section 12 below) along with the software necessary to access such Optimal Blue Services (collectively, with all upgrades, updates, modifications, versions, releases and enhancements, the “Software”).

 3.1 Grant of License to Customer.
 Optimal Blue grants to Customer a non-exclusive, limited, term, revocable, non-transferable, non-assignable right to access and use, and to permit those persons authorized by Customer to access and use, the Software and the Optimal Blue Services for the Term (defined below), subject to the terms and conditions of this Agreement or other addenda or schedules attached hereto or thereto.
 Customer will use the Software and the Optimal Blue Services in accordance with this Agreement and any other documentation provided by Optimal Blue therewith.
 All rights not expressly granted herein are reserved by Optimal Blue.
 Optimal Blue has and shall continue to have sole and exclusive ownership of all right, title and interest in and to the Software and the Optimal Blue Services, including ownership of all intellectual property rights pertaining thereto, all copies thereof and all derivative works, modifications and enhancements thereto, subject only to the right and license expressly granted to Customer herein.